-3. Let your customers know they are valued.
+3. Let your customers know they’re valued.

-Walk the walk on telling your customers that their feedback and input are valued and appreciated.
+Walk the walk when telling your customers that their feedback and input are valued and appreciated.
 You can do this by appointing customer advisory boards, creating a forum for your customers to communicate, or reaching out to high-value customers and partners before product launches to get their input and ideas.

 4. Write case studies about your customers.